2026 Legislative Session in Review

 The Right to Raise Families in Safe and Healthy Communities

-SB 1915 / HB 1710: Requires local governments and health departments verify citizenship status before providing any public benefits, even those administered by the locality
+SB 1915 / HB 1710: Requires local governments and health departments verify citizenship status before providing any public benefits, even those administered by the locality.
+Amended to only require reporting on immigrant families’ use of services

 Sponsors: Senator Ed Jackson; Representative Dennis Powers